-Here’s some slightly different tips and tricks I’ve come across which have been scientifically proven to help cure the fear of flying.
+Here’s some slightly different tips and tricks I’ve come across which have been scientifically proven to help people (and me) cure fear of flying ASAP.

 The bigger the plane, the smoother the ride.
 But the real trick is to find an aisle seat closest to the wing.

 There’s less turbulence, and if you manage to not look outside the window, chances are you’ll get less freaked out!

 Tip 2.
 Have a w*ank before you get on the plane

 Yeah, sounds filthy but this isn’t just an excuse to bash one out.
 When you blow your load, the brain releases a stress and anxiety reducing hormone, Oxytocin.

 Tip 3.
 Chew gum

 Talking of anxiety.
 Chewing gum reduces anxiety and can decrease stress almost immediately.

 I think when we eat our body sends safety signals to the brain or something like that.
 So pack some Wriggleys.